AndreTeixeira1998/overleafwiki/Dependencies.md

 * imagemagick, optipng and ghostscript for previewing PDF/EPS files in the editor.
 * [QPDF](http://qpdf.sourceforge.net/) used for optimising the pdf pre download

 1: How much greater?
 Sharelatex issues have been reported with up-to-date node js and somewhere else I read that 0.10.x must be used.
+(Comment added by a user.)

 ## Installing dependencies on Ubuntu